TUVIMEN/treerequests/README.md

 `-w, --wait TIME` wait before requests, time follows the `sleep(1)` format of suffixes e.g. `2.8`, `2.8s`, `5m`, `1h`, `1d`

-`-W, --wait-random MILLISECONDS` wait randomly up to specified milliseconds
+`-W, --wait-random TIME` wait randomly for each request from 0 to TIME

 `-r, --retries NUM` number of retries in case of failure